 Please make certain your letters of reference, transcripts, and test scores [GRE, IELTS, and/or TOEFL] are submitted in a timely fashion.
 We will not delay consideration of an application to wait for missing materials.
 All decisions are made with the documentation available at the time.

+PLEASE NOTE: due to the COVID-19 crisis, GRE scores will not be required or considered the 2020 admissions cycle.
 All applicants to EAPS are required to provide scores for the GRE general test that are five years old or less.
 Applicants to the Planetary Sciences program are required to provide scores from either the GRE Physics or Chemistry subject exams.
 The MIT reporting code is: 3514, and the EAPS Department code is: 0599.
 Please note: If you are taking a GRE exam close to or after the applicaiton deadline, all applications are reviewed once the application deadline has passed.
 Decisions will be based on the information available at the time of consideration.
 We do not dely the application review process to wait for missing information.

 International students are required to provide scores from either the TOEFL or the IELTS scores for the English evaluation test.
 The IELTS is our preferred option.
 For the TOEFL, we require a score of at least 600 on the paper-based test and 100 for the Internet-based test.
 We require a minimum score of 7 on the IELTS